auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 What if people were twice as tall?!
 What would be different about the world?
 We're changing something simple about a feature of our world, take everyone's height and double it.
 Would doors still be the same size?
 A child can answer, "no, they would be twice as big for people to get through."
 We understand doors are made by people, and the size is related to average height.
 If average human height changes, the average door size changes.
 We can also ask why people are twice as tall in this imaginary world.
 An evolutionary biologist likely has a few probable answers.
 Maybe in the history of humans the trees around them had branches higher up, and they had to jump.
 Only the tall apes would make it.

 Taking a look at information again, a good definition of information is _the difference that makes a difference_.
+For two pieces of data, how can you tell them apart?
 In binary, we have the clearest difference, one or zero, yes or no. What if we frame a bit with context, what if each bit is asking a yes or no question?

 Imagine we're sending messages to each other through a computer, but one person doesn't have a microphone.
 That person has to communicate yes or no visually.
 Given the English alphabet A-Z, how many yes or no questions are required to spell the word 'one'?
 Let's start with the first letter, _o_.
 What question would you ask?